Write tests. Not too many. Mostly integration.

 - Static w/ @flowtype 𝙁 and @geteslint ⬣ pic.twitter.com/kPBC6yVxSA

-effectively.
-It doesn't matter if your button component calls the
+It doesn't matter if your component

 while having some unit tests to verify these pieces work in isolation isn't a